 Taking time to react and respond to visual images may be a new experience for many students, so supportive experiences are built into this routine.
 At the beginning of the year, I spend at least a week modeling how I would interact with an interesting image.
 I ask students to observe what I am doing and saying and why certain strategies were helpful.

 The “Image of the Week” display includes charts that support children’s thinking as they observe the latest image and react to the weekly image.
-There are three main charts that we develop: an observation chart, a question/wonder chart, and an opinion chart.
+We develop three main charts: an observation chart, a question/wonder chart, and an opinion chart.
 Each chart is a growing list of thoughtful comment and question stems to support students as they post comments.
 Here are examples of the charts: